SANTHOSH-SACHIN/gitsummarizer/README.md

 gitsumm setup
 ```

 This will guide you through selecting a provider and setting up any API keys.
+Reccommended default is Groq (Use the most lightweight Llama 1B Model for instant results)

 ## Usage